DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/browser-support.md

 ## Microsoft Edge Legacy Support

-Tests run in Microsoft Edge Legacy if it is the only Edge version installed on the machine.
+Tests are run in Microsoft Edge Legacy if it is the only version of Edge installed on the machine.

 In a case where both Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to enable testing in the Legacy version.